For good deals on cheap 9mm ammo go to

 By Chuck Hawks

 The 9x19, also called the 9mm Luger or the 9mm Parabellum, was adopted by the German Army in 1908 as the cartridge for the famous Luger pistol.
 It has become the world's most popular pistol cartridge.
 It is now used by most of the militaries of the world, including all of the NATO countries, and also a great many police agencies.
-It is popular with civilians everywhere they are allowed to own handguns.
+It is popular with civilians everywhere they are allowed to own handguns in the caliber.